TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 ### Create your own web server

 What better way to learn web design than creating your own web server?
 You can turn a Raspberry Pi into an entire web stack. ''LAMP'' stacks are very popular among the industry (GNU/Linux + Apache + MySQL + PHP).
-I prefer using smaller programs to accomplish nearly the same thing.
-I use GNU/Linux + Nginx + SQLite
+You can also create a lighter stack to accomplish nearly the same thing such as GNU/Linux + Nginx + SQLite
 + PHP (LNSP) when using a web stack on the Raspberry Pi.
 These can also interact with Python.

 https://wiki.archlinux.org/index.php/Nginx